luapower/luapower-all/oo.md

 another class or instance, effectively *monkey-patching* `self`, optionally overriding properties with the same name.
 The fields `self.classname` and `self.super` are always preserved though, even with the `override` flag.

+`other` can also be a plain table, in which case it is shallow-copied.

 ~~~{.lua}
 local other_cls = oo.class()